LivTel/ltpy/README.md

 import ltrtml

 settings = {
     'username': '',      # RTML_username
-    'password': '',  # RTML_password
+    'rtmlpass': '',      # RTML_password
-    'project': '',   # RTML_project name
+    'proposal': '',      # RTML_proposal name
-    'prefix': '',    # Prefix to Group uid
-    'LT_HOST': '',   # IP used to connect to the LT 'LT_PORT': '',   # Port used to connect to the LT 'DEBUG': False,  # Store all RTML responses for debugging, [True, False] }
+    'prefix': '',        # Prefix to Group UID 'LT_HOST': '',       # IP used to connect to the LT 'LT_PORT': '',       # Port used to connect to the LT 'PKLFILE': 'pickle', # Name of picklefile for storing observations 'DEBUG': False,      # Store all RTML responses for debugging, [True, False] }